ckeditor/ckeditor5/docs/support/obtaining-license-key.md

 ## Obtaining a license

-To active CKEditor 5 and the selected premium features you will need either a commercial CKEditor 5 and selected premium features license, or a trial license.
+To activate CKEditor 5 and the selected premium features you will need either a commercial CKEditor 5, or selected premium features license, or a trial license.

 ### Purchasing a comercial license